 Akayama humphed.
 “We’re reclaiming your humanity, remember?
 Immortality isn’t the human condition.”

 “Look into it anyway.
 You might change your mind.”

 “Is that a threat?”

 Akayama was fired from the planet’s surface and shot through space like a bullet.
-She thought the firing mechanism resembled a colossal volcano.
-As the distance between them grew, the volcano looked like a tiny pimple.
+She thought the firing-mechanism resembled a colossal volcano, but with distance, the volcano looked like a tiny pimple.